 What will happen if I take part in the focus group?

-If you decide to participate in the focus group after reading the “Participant Information Sheet – Focus group, V.4- 30.08.2024” you can complete the enclosed consent form and send it back to the research team via email at c-picture@dundee.ac.uk and the research team will be in touch to complete your enrolment in the study.
+If you decide to participate in the focus group after reading the “Participant Information Sheet – Focus group, V6 20.08.2025” you can complete the enclosed consent form and send it back to the research team via email at c-picture@dundee.ac.uk and the research team will be in touch to complete your enrolment in the study.
 Please contact the team at 01382 383898 if you wish to send the form via post.

 The Focus groups will be conducted with a small number of people.
 It will last no longer than 90 minutes.
 You can choose to do this either in person or by video conference using Microsoft Teams software.
 Focus groups will include topics such as your experience of pain and how you manage your pain problem.
 Focus groups will be recorded so that it can be transcribed verbatim by the research team, or by an external company contracted by the University of Dundee.
 Your name, and any personal details, will not be included in the interview transcriptions.